nuls-io/devsite/docs/Docs/i_nuls-api_RESTFUL.md

 # API-RESTFUL

 **NULS customized the Nuls 2.0 wallet version required for docking.
 The docking wallet embeds the `NULS-API` module.
-The module encapsulates the NULS-SDK function, uses the HTTP protocol to access the interface, and supports `JSON-RPC`.
-And `Restful` two formats.**
+The module encapsulates the NULS-SDK function, uses the HTTP protocol to access the interface, and supports `JSON-RPC` and `RESTful`  formats.**

 [beta wallet download address](http://nuls-usa-west.oss-us-west-1.aliyuncs.com/beta3/NULS_Wallet_linux64_beta3_sdk_provider.tar.gz)